 A scientific generalist with a broad perspective, behavioral and biopsychologist Susan Schneider obtained her graduate education from Brown University (mechanical engineering) and the University of Kansas, and her multifaceted career includes a stint in the Peace Corps.
 She taught the science of consequences to Ph.D. students at Auburn University, and at Florida International University, she was the Associate Director of the Developmental Psychobiology laboratory.
 She has published numerous research and theoretical articles and book chapters, including pioneering studies on generalization and choice.
 She's taught over a dozen different psychology courses, including cognitive psychology, social psychology, comparative psychology, statistics, research methods, and history of psychology.
 She began the extensive research for the book in 2001.

-Schneider is currently a Visiting Scholar at the University of the Pacific.
+Schneider is currently a Visiting Scholar at the University of the Pacific and a Senior Scientist at the nonprofit Root Solutions, where she consults on behavior and sustainability.
 The Science of Consequences is her first book.

 * Over twenty-five years of research and scholarship in the science of consequences (technically, "operant learning") and nature-nurture relations.